ibm-cloud-docs/containers/cs_cli_install.md

 ## Configuring the CLI to run `kubectl`
 {: #cs_cli_configure}

-You can use the commands that are provided with the Kubernetes CLI to manage clusters in {{site.data.keyword.Bluemix_notm}}.
+You can use the commands that are provided with the Kubernetes CLI to manage clusters in {{site.data.keyword.cloud_notm}}.
 {:shortdesc}

-All `kubectl` commands that are available in Kubernetes 1.13.6 are supported for use with clusters in {{site.data.keyword.Bluemix_notm}}.
+All `kubectl` commands that are available in Kubernetes 1.13.6 are supported for use with clusters in {{site.data.keyword.cloud_notm}}.
 After you create a cluster, set the context for your local CLI to that cluster with an environment variable.
-Then, you can run the Kubernetes `kubectl` commands to work with your cluster in {{site.data.keyword.Bluemix_notm}}.
+Then, you can run the Kubernetes `kubectl` commands to work with your cluster in {{site.data.keyword.cloud_notm}}.

 Before you can run `kubectl` commands:
 * [Install the required CLIs](#cs_cli_install).